Primer & Oligo Design Answers After Choosing a Calculator

 | %GC Method | ±3-5°C | Any | Rough estimates, assumes 1M NaCl |

-Our Tm Calculator uses SantaLucia 1998 with Owczarzy 2008 salt correction — the same combination used by NEB and recommended by peer-reviewed literature.
+The Tm Calculator uses SantaLucia 1998 with Owczarzy 2008 salt correction for settings where those assumptions fit the experiment.

 ▶ Try it yourself